MetaMed: Concept

 Vassar had left to found MetaMed, a personalized-medicine company, with Jaan Tallinn of Skype and Kazaa, $500,000 from Peter Thiel, and a staff that included young rationalists who had cut their teeth arguing on Yudkowsky’s website.
 The idea behind MetaMed was to apply rationality to medicine — "rationality" here defined as the ability to properly research, weight, and synthesize the flawed medical information that exists in the world.
 Prices ranged from $25,000 for a literature review to a few hundred thousand for a personalized study.
 "We can save lots and lots and lots of lives," Vassar said (if mostly moneyed ones at first).
 "But it’s the signal — it's the 'Hey!
-Reason works!' — that matters.
+Reason works!' — that matters. ...
 It's not really about medicine."
 Our whole society was sick — root, branch, and memeplex — and rationality was the only cure.

 Services

+Its research teams included physicians, medical specialists, data scientists and librarians.

 Company researchers gathered detailed medical information on each client, using this as the basis for the creation of personalized research reports for various conditions (or, in some cases, for the purpose of client performance enhancement).
-It also assessed the expected value of various tests, and created maps of correlations between possible medical conditions.
-One aim of the company was to aid doctors with advanced artificial intelligence and data from information experts.
+Its service descriptions also listed assessments of diagnostic tests, including their predictive value, and models of links among medical conditions.
+Vassar's longer-term aim was to aid doctors with advanced artificial intelligence and data from information experts.

 MetaMed's personalized medical research services were targeted at the market for concierge medicine, with prices ranging from a few thousand dollars to hundreds of thousands.

-Termination
+The service was generally not covered by insurance.

+Closure

-By 2015, MetaMed was defunct, which Tallinn attributed to the difficulty of producing research results and limited interest from consumers.
+By April 2015, MetaMed was defunct.
+Tallinn said that it had not handled enough cases to learn from experience and improve its performance, preventing its planned feedback loop from developing.